 A fun roadside stop

 The park’s dedication ceremony took place on September 10 & 11 in 1999 in historic downtown Winslow.
 Visiting this tribute to the iconic rock song is a fun break on any road trip as you have an excuse to get out of the car and stretch your legs after hours of driving through the boring desert.
 After taking a few souvenir photos “standin’ on the corner,” you can explore the downtown area which includes local restaurants and Route 66 souvenir shops.

-Every September, a Standin’ on the Corner festival featuring an Eagles tribute band is held, so if you happen to be visiting the last week of Septermber it might be worth checking out.
+Every September, a Standin’ on the Corner festival featuring an Eagles tribute band is held.
+So if you happen to be visiting the last week of September it might be worth checking out.
 Winslow estimates that more than 100,000 tourists visit each year just to take their picture at this famous site.
 This is great news for Winslow as this tourist attraction is helping to draw more people to the area.
 While Winslow was once the largest town in Northern Arizona, it began to lose the business of both locals and tourists after the construction of I-40.

-While you are in town, you must also check out The Turquoise Room, a fantastic Southwestern restaurant which is frequently named amongst the best in the state.
+While you are in town, do plan for lunch at The Turquoise Room, a fantastic Southwestern restaurant frequently named amongst the best in the state.
 Or better yet, book a room at the beautiful La Posada Hotel, built in 1929 and featured in the National Register of Historic Places.
-The hotel, known as the “Last Great Railroad Hotel,” has been the recipient of numerous awards including one of the “World’s Best Places to Stay” by Conde Nast in 2009.
+The hotel, known as the “Last Great Railroad Hotel,” has been the recipient of numerous awards.
+Most notably, Conde Naste voted it one of the “World’s Best Places to Stay” in 2009.